 Day 12: Trek Phortse to Monjo(2835m/6hrs)

 From Phortse village, the trail drops sharply down to the Dudh Kosi river.
 The trail goes past Phortse Thangka, where we cross the river and ascend to Mongla Hill (3973m), which offers close up mountain views.
 From here, we shall descend to Namche Bazaar.
 We will stop for lunch at Namche Bazaar, after lunch, continue our hike down to Monjo.
 Overnight in Monjo.

 Today is the final day of our Everest Base Camp trek.
 We start our trek downhill along the Bank of the Dudh Kosi River past various Sherpa settlements enjoying the dense forest area covered by beautiful rhododendron and pine trees.
 We will come across monasteries that resembles a unique Buddhist culture and tradition in the region.
 Upon arrival at Lukla, we will have a relaxing time at the hotel and prepare to fly back to Kathmandu the next day.
 Overnight in Lukla.

 Day 14: Fly back Lukla to Kathmandu

-Take the early morning flight to Kathmandu.
-Upon arrival transfer to the hotel and rest afternoon is at leisure.
+We shall take the early morning flight from Lukla to Kathmandu.
+Upon arrival, transfer to the hotel, and the rest afternoon is at leisure.
 Overnight in Kathmandu.

 Day 15: Free day in Kathmandu

-This day is reserved for any delays in the Lukla-Kathmandu flight(frequent cancellation due to unpredictable mountain weather).
-Free day in Kathmandu, you can request for local sightseeing around the valley.
+This day is reserved for any delays in the Lukla-Kathmandu flight(flights frequently get canceled due to unpredictable mountain weather).
+You can either rest and relax at your hotel or request a local sightseeing tour at an additional cost.
 Overnight in a hotel.